kpomeroy1979/update_tools.ps1/README.md

-update_tools.ps1
-A simple tool to iterate through c:\tools and update any software downloaded from github requires git for windows installed and added to your execution path.
+update_tools.ps1 is a simple tool to iterate through c:\tools and update any software downloaded from github.
+It requires git for windows installed and added to your execution path.

 Usage: PS C:\> . .\update_tools.ps1